top of page

 Keep it, Use it, Lose it.

-If that garden hose is too heavy to drag around, get a lighter one.
-If those ceramic pots just collect leaves, pass them to someone who'll plant in them.
-Even sentimental items follow this rule - if you're keeping your late husband's favorite planter, find a spot where you'll see it daily.
-If his heavy tools are just gathering dust in the shed, find someone who'll put them to good use.
+Rather than letting those ceramic pots collect leaves, pass them on to someone who will plant in them.
+Even sentimental items follow this rule - if you're keeping your late husband's favourite planter, find a spot where you'll see it daily.
+Rather than letting his heavy tools gather dust in the shed, find someone who will put them to good use.
 Your space should work for you - not against you.

-If you're in the Greater Toronto Area, In and Out Organizing is very good at creating accessible outdoor spaces for seniors.
-We work as a partnership with you - every session is a dialogue, not a directive.
-Contact us today
+If you're in the Greater Toronto Area, In and Out Organizing is very good at creating accessible outdoor spaces for adults 55 and older.
+We work as a partnership with you, and each session includes conversation, not a directive.

 Linda Samuels